Aun60/AI-Voice-Assistant/README.md

 - **Backend: FastAPI.** Chosen for fast iteration, built-in request validation via Pydantic, and automatic OpenAPI docs — useful both for testing and as a natural fit for Vapi's tool-calling (each tool is just an HTTP call to one of these endpoints).
-- **Database: SQLite via SQLAlchemy.** Zero setup, file-based persistence, good enough for the scope of this assessment.
-The engine is swappable — set `DATABASE_URL` to a Postgres URL and it works unchanged (see `app/database.py`).
-On a platform with an ephemeral filesystem (e.g. plain Vercel serverless), the SQLite file will NOT persist — deploy to a host with a persistent disk (Railway, Fly.io with a volume, Render with a persistent disk, or a VM), or point `DATABASE_URL` at a hosted Postgres instance (e.g. Railway/Supabase Postgres).
+- **Database: PostgreSQL (Render free instance) via SQLAlchemy.** The code defaults to local SQLite for zero-setup local dev (see `app/database.py`), but the deployed instance runs against Render's free Postgres, set via the `DATABASE_URL` environment variable — no code changes were needed to switch engines.
+This was a deliberate choice over SQLite-on-Render: Render's free web service tier has an ephemeral filesystem (no persistent disk on the free tier), so a SQLite file there would be wiped on every restart/redeploy, breaking the assessment's core persistence requirement.
+Postgres lives outside the web service's filesystem and survives restarts.
 - **Voice agent ↔ database integration**: Vapi's tool calls hit the REST API directly over HTTPS (`lookup_patient_by_phone`, `create_patient`, `update_patient`).
 There's no separate service layer — the API *is* the integration point, which keeps validation in one place and makes the